-Children with ASD can find it more difficult than other children to establish and maintain a regular pattern of sleeping and waking (a ‘sleep cycle’).
+Children with autism spectrum disorder (ASD) can find it more difficult than other children to get into and keep a regular pattern of sleeping and waking (a ‘sleep cycle’).
 This is partly because regular sleep cycles are influenced by daily routines.

 Children with ASD sometimes have trouble understanding and following routines.
-They might be attached to their own unusual routines, even becoming inflexible about usual family routines.
-They might also be unable to pick up cues that bedtime is approaching because of their communication difficulties.
+They might be attached to their own unusual routines and rituals, even becoming inflexible about usual family routines.
+They might also be unable to pick up cues that it’s nearly bedtime because of their communication difficulties.

 You might be able to improve the sleep cycle of your child with ASD by working on your child’s understanding of routines overall.

-Here are some ideas that might help you establish a positive bedtime routine for your child with ASD.
+Here are some ideas that might help you establish a positive bedtime routine for your child with autism spectrum disorder (ASD):

-- It might help to use a chart with pictures showing your bedtime routine, so your child understands the steps.
+- It might help to use a chart with pictures showing the bedtime routine, so your child understands the steps.

 Praise your child for successfully completing steps in the routine.
 Put stickers on the chart to show when your child completes a step correctly.

-- As your child gets better at following the bedtime routine, you can phase out praise for specific behaviours in this routine.
+- As your child gets better at following the bedtime routine, you can phase out praise for specific behaviour in the routine.

 An appropriate and regular bedtime is an important part of children’s sleep cycle and bedtime routine.
-Although sticking to an appropriate bedtime can sometimes be hard for children with ASD, there are things you can do to help.
+Although sticking to an appropriate bedtime can sometimes be hard for children with autism spectrum disorder (ASD), there are things you can do to help:

 - The first step is to work out the best time for your child to go to bed.
 You can do this by observing when your child is usually alert or sleepy, and how much sleep your child needs to be well and alert during the day.
 For example, you might notice your child generally needs 11 hours sleep.
 You also know you won’t make it to school on time unless your child is up at 7 am.
 So you can work out that 8 pm is the ideal bedtime.
 This also means that evening activities – dinner time, pre-bedtime and bedtime routines – need to take this into account.